banique15/testRepo/docs/VISUAL_TESTING.md

 Visual testing is **workflow-only** and runs automatically in GitHub Actions.
 This approach ensures:
 - **Universal Compatibility** - Works with any project structure (CommonJS, ES modules, etc.)
 - **No Local Dependencies** - Doesn't pollute your project with testing packages
-- **Consistent Environment** - Same testing environment across all projects
+- **No File I/O** - Results reported directly to PR comments without creating files
+- **Lightweight Execution** - Minimal resource usage and faster execution
 - **Zero Configuration** - No setup required in individual projects

-The visual testing dependencies are installed globally in the GitHub Actions runner and use CommonJS syntax for maximum compatibility.
+The visual testing dependencies are installed locally in the GitHub Actions runner and results are streamed directly to PR comments for immediate feedback.

 ## Workflow Configuration